Experiential learning. Value. Caring community. At UNK we want to help you make a difference, in a learning environment that's different.

 Assessed as:

-* The first-year seminar is waived for students admitted as transfer students with a minimum of 18 hours of GS coursework; transfer students and re-admit students still must fulfill the requirements of a minimum of 30 hours GS coursework that meets LOPERs 2-10.
+* The first-year seminar is waived for students admitted as transfer students with a minimum of 18 hours of GE coursework; transfer students and re-admit students still must fulfill the requirements of a minimum of 30 hours GS coursework that meets LOPERs 2-10.

 Departments cannot require students to take a specific First-year Seminar.